 CCOS is evaluated for each separate rate class, and the Commission in Case No. IPC-E-17-13 found it reasonable to separate Residential and Small General Service customers into separate schedules, as well as noting "analysis of the history of company's on-site generation program reveals an unfairness in how current and future on-site generation customers avoid fixed costs."
-CCOS evaluation for the separate classes helps identify that independent baseline of fixed cost allocation to Schedules 6 and 8.
+44 CCOS evaluation for the separate classes helps identify that independent baseline of fixed cost allocation to Schedules 6 and 8.

 Schedule 84 on-site generation customers have not been authorized by the Commission to be separate classes.
 Thus, commercial, industrial, and irrigation on-site generation customers continue to take service, and have CCOS evaluated, under their respective Schedule 9, 19, or 24 "parent" class.
 In development of CCOS inputs, Schedule 84 customers are not included in the customer sample for Schedule 9, 19, or 24, so the impact from a change in measurement interval is not a factor for cost assignment to these classes as it is for Schedule 6 and 8.
-Even if Schedule 84 customers were included in the parent class sample, Schedule 84 customers make up a small portion of the parent class as listed in the table below, and the impact to CCOS would be de minimis.
-Finally, it should be noted that legacy customers make up the overwhelming majority of Schedule 84 customers, and any proposed change in measurement interval would not be applicable.
+The relative precision sample statistic of the Schedule 9, 19, and 24 customer samples is within an acceptable tolerance limit above 90%.
+That relative precision sample statistic coupled with the limited proportion of Schedule 84 customer in the parent class as listed in Table 7.1 implies a strong statistical significance of the samples as currently designed.
+Over time the samples will continue to be evaluated as the customer groups potentially evolve.

-&lt;sup>32 Case No. IPC-E-21-21, Order No. 35284 at 24 (emphasis added).
+43 Case No. IPC-E-21-21, Order No. 35284 at 24 (emphasis added).

-&lt;sup>33 Case No. IPC-E-17-13, Order No. 34046 at 16.
+44 Case No. IPC-E-17-13, Order No. 34046 at 16.